Expect the unexpected with a solid cloud DR strategy

 You will need to choose the solution that best fits your situation, considering everything from the value of your data to cost and recovery objectives.
 Whatever type of solution or provider you choose, there’s no question cloud storage must now be taken seriously in your disaster recovery planning process and that creating a cloud disaster recovery plan can be a cost-effective and necessary choice for your company.

-BIO: Arun Taneja is founder and president of Taneja Group, an analyst and consulting group focused on storage and storage-centric server technologies.
+Arun Taneja is founder and president of Taneja Group, an analyst and consulting group focused on storage and storage-centric server technologies.